-WEP
+• WEP

-Туре: Automatic 💌
+Туре: Automatic 😽 👻

-WEP Key Format: Hexadecimal 💌
+WEP Key Format: Hexadecimal 🖌 🖌

-Key Selected WEP Key Кеу Туре
+Key Selected WEP Key (Password) Кеу Туре

-Key 1: Disabled 🕶
+Key 1: 💿 Disabled 💌

-Key 2: (Disabled 🕶
+Key 2: 🔵 Disabled 💌

-Key 3: 🔘 Disabled 🕶
+Key 3: 🔵 Disabled 💌

-Key 4: (Disabled 🕶
+Key 4: 🔵 Disabled 💌

-We do not recommend using the WEF 802.11n mode due to the fact that WEI Pencryption if the device operates in P is not supported by Draft 11N specification.
+WEP encryption if the device operates in t WEP is not supported by 802.11n specification.

 - Type you can choose the type for the WEP security on the pull-down list.
 The default setting is Automatic, which can select Open System or Shared Key authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided.
 Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length.

-ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key- Select which of the four keys will be used and enter the matching WEP key that you create.
-Make sure these values are identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit.) for encryption.
-"Disabled" means this WEP key entry is invalid. - 64-bit - You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters. - 128-bit - You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters. - 152-bit - You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 16 ASCII characters.
+ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key (Password)- Select which of the four keys will be used and enter the matching WEP key that you create.
+Make sure these values are identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit or 128-bit) for encryption.
+"Disabled" means this WEP key entry is invalid.

+64-bit - You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters.

+128-bit - You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters.